Newport · Established 1863 · 19 Bridge Street

 “Before any of them were famous they were playing rooms like TJ’s Newport — a 200-capacity basement on Clarence Place that hosted Nirvana, Oasis, Blur, Radiohead, Green Day and The Prodigy in their earliest UK touring days.
 That venue closed.
 That era of discovery ended.
 Queens Academy exists because Newport deserves it back.”

-Built during Newport’s industrial boom, this Victorian landmark on Bridge Street opened as The Queens Hotel — serving merchants, sailors and railway travellers.
+— The Queens Academy · 2026Built during Newport’s industrial boom, this Victorian landmark on Bridge Street opened as The Queens Hotel — serving merchants, sailors and railway travellers.
 Its bones were built to last.
-Over 160 years later, they still stand.
+Over 160 years later, they still stand firm.

 Victorian Era · Newport Industrial Boom